dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/one-to-many.md

 A one-to-many relationship is made up from:

-- One or more [primary or alternate key](xref:core/modeling/relationships/foreign-and-principal-keys#principal-keys) properties on the principal entity--the "one" end of the relationship.
+- One or more [primary or alternate key](xref:core/modeling/relationships/foreign-and-principal-keys#principal-keys) properties on the principal entity; that is the "one" end of the relationship.
 For example, `Blog.Id`.
-- One or more [foreign key](xref:core/modeling/relationships/foreign-and-principal-keys#foreign-keys) properties on the dependent entity--the "many" end of the relationship.
+- One or more [foreign key](xref:core/modeling/relationships/foreign-and-principal-keys#foreign-keys) properties on the dependent entity; that is the "many" end of the relationship.
 For example, `Post.BlogId`.
 - Optionally, a [collection navigation](xref:core/modeling/relationships/navigations#collection-navigations) on the principal entity referencing the dependent entities.
 For example, `Blog.Posts`.
 - Optionally, a [reference navigation](xref:core/modeling/relationships/navigations#reference-navigations) on the dependent entity referencing the principal entity.
 For example, `Post.Blog`.